Back to: ECONOMICS, FINANCE, & ACCOUNTING

 Fisher Effect Definition

-The Fisher effect is an economic theory which was proposed by an economist named Irving Fisher.
+The Fisher effect, also known as the Fisher Hypothesis, is an economic theory which was proposed by an economist named Irving Fisher.
 The theory states that the real interest rate is independent of monetary measures, specifically the nominal interest rate and the expected inflation rate.
 It describes the underlying relationship between inflation and both real and nominal interest rates.
 The theory proposes that the difference between the nominal interest rate and the expected inflation rate is equal to the real interest rate.
 Consequently, a rise in inflation leads to a fall in real interest rates, unless the same rate of increment occurs in nominal rates as with inflation.
 Mathematically,

 Real Interest Rate = Nominal Interest Rate – Inflation Rate.

 - The Fisher Effect is an economic theory that was created by Irving Fisher between 1867-1947.